karlproject/karldocs/docs/specs/drafts/chatter-pushdown.rst

 Jane sees that she has new quips
 --------------------------------

-Popper (the UX in Bottlecap) checks with KARL every N seconds to see if there is anything new.
-This is described in :doc:`kip-0006`.
+UX2 (the UX in Bottlecap) checks with KARL every N seconds to see if there is anything new.
 Jane sees her Chatter's notification box change to say there is one new quip.
 She clicks Chatter to see what's new, thus activating the pushdown panel.